rachel170/tp/docs/DeveloperGuide.md

         Expected: The specified card is added and shown to the user.

-1. Adding a card while in the list of all flashcards
+1. Adding a card while in the list of all flashcards.

-    1. Prereuisites: Enter the list of all flashcards using the command `listAll`.
+    1. Prerequisites: Enter the list of all flashcards using the command `listAll`.

     2. Test case: `addCard q/question1 a/answer1`

         Expected: The flashcard is added to the list of flashcards shown.
         The specified card is added to a deck called "Default".
         The "Default" deck will be created in the Home mode if the deck does not exists.

 ### Deleting a card

-Deleting a card while all persons are being shown
+1. Deleting a card while all persons are being shown.

    1. Prerequisites: List all cards using the `list` command.
 Multiple cards in the list.